elchananbloom/init2WinIt/bank-account-plan.md

 ## Learning Goal

-Learning Goal: I want to learn how to integrate Graphs and Stripe Api into a web application.

-Application: I will use graphs to visualize data and stripe in order to make payments (maybe?)
+Application: The team will use chart.js or mui to display reports of financial data that could be of use to the Admin.
-Research and Resources: I’ll start with the official Stripe and Charts API documentation.
+Research and Resources: The team will start with the official chart.js documentation and a video tutorial on its useage in react.
-Challenges: I anticipate needing to figure out how to have valid payments, but we will be using a sandbox of stripe.
-I also think we will need to implement a way to take in sql aggregation and make it into data we can use for graphs
+Challenges: We anticipate needing to figure out how to properly pass data whose structure has changed in order to genreate reports.
+To address this, the team will practice with dummy data first and attempt to generate a variety of data visualizations.
-Success Criteria: If users can see a dynamic graph that changes as transactions are made, I will consider my goal achieved.
+Success Criteria: If Admins can different data visualizations after logging in the app, then I'll consider this learning goal achieved.

 ## Class Diagram
 ```